cloudposse/.github/CONTRIBUTING.md

 Each module has at least one example, located at `examples/complete/`.
 These are used as a guide for module consumers as well as for the Terratest inputs.

+1. If changes were made to the main `versions.tf` file, update the `versions.tf` files in the example directories with the same new version.
-Where possible, update the example with representative values to include your changes in the test coverage.
+2. Where possible, update the example with representative values to include your changes in the test coverage.
+   1. This will likely require the Terratest tests (written in Go) to be updated as well.
+These are located in `test/src/`.

 ### Deprecating a Variable